The Water Management department consists of two research groups:

 The Water Resources research group

-The department's research is coordinated by seven full professors, spread across the two research groups.
+The department's research is coordinated by nine full professors, spread across the two research groups.

 Water with a barcode